fmaulll/pokemon-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I Created a React application which integrates with github.com API and allows user to search for up to 5 users with a username similar to the value entered in text input and then on click, display repositories (no limit on displayed repositories amount) for selected GitHub user.
+I Created a React application which integrates with Poke API.
+Users can use the Pokédex to learn more about the different species of Pokémon and their Evolutions.

 <a href="https://developer.github.com/v3/"><strong>Explore Github API docs »</strong></a>